About Simone Azevedo

 I am Simone yet I’ve been searching for my identity in so many ways.

-I’ve been working on “Collecting Memories” throughout collecting leaves, flowers and transforming them into pottery pieces.
-A process that is helping me to accept today, plan some kind of future, and care less about the past.
-It is a work in progress.
+I created my “Collecting Memories” throughout leaves, flowers and transforming them into pottery pieces.
+A process that helped me to accept today, think about the future, and care less about the past.
+Each one of these pieces represented feelings, even the darker ones.
+They also support my interest in preserving nature and our planet.

 oubaitori {japanese}